jonruttan/c-skeleton/README.md

 # c-skeleton

-A minimalist C project skeleton to kickstart your C development.
-This repository provides a basic structure to help you set up your C projects quickly and efficiently.
+A minimalist project skeleton for C development.
+This repository provides a basic structure to set up C projects quickly and efficiently.

 ## Introduction